By: S. Elizabeth Williams, MD, MPH, FAAP

 How do I know if my child has fifth disease?

-The rash is the best clue.
-A bright red rash that first appears is what is known as the "slapped cheek" rash.
+A bright red rash that first appears with fifth disease is what is known as the "slapped cheek" rash.
 Sometimes another rash that looks lacy appears a few days later.
-The second rash often starts on the trunk and spreads to the arms, legs, and even the soles of the feet.
+A second rash often starts on the trunk and spreads to the arms, legs, and even the soles of the feet.
 It may be itchy but usually goes away after about a week.

-Even after a child is better, the rash can reappear weeks or months later when your child is hot (during exercise, bathing, etc.).
+Even after a child is better, a rash can reappear weeks or months later.
+This typically happens when your child is hot, like while they are exercising or bathing, for example.

 How does fifth disease spread?